toniebox-reverse-engineering/mitmproxy-toniebox/README.md

-# Hackiebox-Server to mitm the Boxine Cloud
+# Hackiebox-server to mitm the Boxine Cloud
 You may create a vm / lxc with docker.

 ## Image preperation